Gentle reader, I made a terrible mistake. Yes, that's right: I read the comments on a MacRumors article. At my age, one knows better. And yet.

 if WebKit weren't mandated, Chromium would take over, or

 Google would dominate the web if not for the WebKit restriction.
-That potential future requires mechanisms of action to cause Safari users to switch.
+That potential future requires mechanisms of action — something to cause Safari users to switch.
 What are those mechanisms?
-And why are those who comment on them so sure the end is nigh for WebKit?
+And why are some commenters so sure the end is nigh for WebKit?

 Past swings away from OS default browsers have hinged on the new features, better performance, improved security, and superior site compatibility.
-Marketing and distribution play a prominent role but have been indecisive in recent browser battles.
+These are properties intrinsic to the engine, not just the badge on the bonnet.
+Marketing and distribution play a prominent role, but have been indecisive in recent browser battles.
+To truly differentiate and win, competitors must be able to bring their own engines.
 The leads of OS incumbents are not insurmountable because browsers are commodities with relatively low switching costs.
-Better products tend to win.
+Better products tend to win, if allowed, and Apple knows it.

 Apple's prohibition on iOS browser engine competition has drained the potential of browser choice to deliver improvements.
 Without the ability to differentiate on features, security, performance, privacy, and compatibility, what's to sell?
 A slightly different UI?
 That's meaningful, but identically feeble web features cap the potential of every iOS browser.
 Nobody can pull ahead, and no product can offer future-looking capabilities that might make the web a more attractive platform.